ResearchComputing/Documentation/OpenMP-C.md

 ## Overview

-Because Summit is a cluster of CPUs, the most effective way to utilize these resources involve parallel programming.
+Because Summit is a cluster of CPUs, the most effective way to utilize these resources involves parallel programming.
 Probably the simplest way to begin parallel programming involves the utilization of OpenMP.
 OpenMP is a Compiler-side solution for creating code that runs on multiple cores/threads.
 Because OpenMP is built into a compiler, no external libraries need to